codefreezefi/codefreeze.fi/_includes/faq.md

 That's what I wear.
 Mostly merino wool.
 Except of some inner layer mesh clothes and the outermost layer, which has to be windproof.
 Easy, isn't it.
 I wear using the same principles year around, if hiking / cycling in non-summer temperatures -> I wear merino wool 1-N layers with wind proof (or GoreTex) outer layer.
 Easy.

-For codefreeze, for you - what to bring.
+For Codefreeze, for you - what to bring.
 No need to buy everything.
 If you want something - think about buying something made from 100% merino wool - that I think would provide the most value and that could be used later.
 Buff. again - my favorite garment of all: merino wool Buff.
 It made of awesomeness, in it's pure form.
 It has to be.

 Anyway, I'll bring most of my gear.
 I'll be around from Sunday evening until Thursday (early) morning.
 I will be helping with the outer layer - so that no-one actually needs to freeze.